 There is one theory that says that Dulay is a Filipino ethnic name.
-It contradicts the prevailing internationally accepted theory that Britain somehow arrived before Spain to marry into the Dula family.
-The theory simply says that Dulay is simply Dula y Goiti, not a fairytale based in Britain.
-The truth is that to conceal the name Dula from Spanish persecution, David Dula y Goiti became David Dulay, from which the Dulays had descended.
+It contradicts the prevailing internationally accepted history that Britain somehow arrived in Manila before Spain to marry into the Bolkiah family.
+The theory simply says that Dulay is simply Dula y Goiti, not a fairy tale based in Britain.
+The truth is that to conceal the name Dula from Spanish persecution, David Dula y Goiti became David Dulay, from which all the Dulays had descended.
 The fact is that Britain was in Manila for two years during the 1700's, not before, and had no real influence over the country.
 Spain did.
 So, the story that Dulay originated in two places is false.
 Dulay is not British, but Filipino and Spanish.
 That is well documented.
-Any other explanation that somehow Dula remained Dula and became Dulay through Britain and David Dula y Goiti is a contradiction.
-The origins can't be both.
-There was no evidence to support British origins of Dula, and there were no known British subjects in the Philippines prior to Lakan Dula.